-As a result of the magnificent support of its donors, the ICULD&E Foundation is able to offer a very limited number of bursaries to suitably qualified applicants to attend Development Educator courses that can be held in Africa, Asia, Australasia, Caribbean, Europe and the Philippines.
+As a result of the magnificent support of its donors, the ICULD&E Foundation is able to offer a very limited number of bursaries to suitably qualified applicants to attend Development Educator courses that can be held in Africa, Asia, Australasia, Caribbean, Europe, North America and the Philippines.

 If applicants have a Development Educator programme in their own country/territory, they might have to be a graduate of it before applying to be accepted on another course by its Course Directors. .